How will Purchase Orders help my business?

 A purchase order can move through many states depending on whether an order has been confirmed, payments made, and the items that have been received against it.
 Below, you’ll find a list of all possible states a Purchase Order can pass through.
 This includes Drafted, Completed, Confirmed Payment Pending, Confirmed Items Pending, and Void:

-You can also void Drafted Purchase Orders, and clone them at any stage to make order management even easier.
+You can also put Drafted Purchase Orders in the void state, and clone them at any stage to make order management even easier.
 Note that if both payment and items are pending on an order, the system will reflect the ‘Confirmed Items Pending’ status.

 Communicating with Vendors